amaraljt/LaTeXPy/README.md

 produce useful error messages.

 ## References
 This project is forked from Dr. Peter Jipsen's repository.
 Some of the code is credited and attributed to him.
 Since our respository is an experimental project with possible errors, please see his repository for fully working functionaility, although not all functionaility will be included there.

+## Future Work
+* Create a robust error message system
+    - Catch exceptions and prevent code from shutting down with incorrect inputs
+       * Modify parser to catch these exceptions
+    - Help the user understand exactly what the problem is and how to fix it
+        * when exceptions or errors are caught, output where the error occured and possibly how to fix depending on whether the program can detect error
+* Add more math functions
+    - Possible implementation of numpy (for matrix operations and other linear algebra operations)
+       * Similar to Sympy inclusion - add numpy functions and modify parser and prefixes accordingly
+* Ultimate goal for a finished product is the ablity to parse and run anything that is mathematically sound and written in laTex